About Python

 Portable Version

-• Manual Installation (venv): Install Python on the PC and create a virtual environment (room) inside it.
+- Manual Install (venv): Install Python on the PC and create a virtual environment (room) in it.

-• Portable Version: Contains Python itself inside the folder.
+- Portable Version: Built-in Python itself in the folder.

 It's a structure like "bringing the whole house".
-Therefore, it works even if Python is not installed on the PC itself, and if you put it in a USB memory and start it on another PC, you can run it as it is.
+Therefore, it works even if Python is not installed on the PC itself, and if you put it on a USB memory and start it on another PC, you can run it as is.

 🚨 Caution

-Even if we say "works anywhere", there are limits.
+Even if it says "works anywhere," there are limits.

-1. OS Wall: The portable version for Windows does not work on Linux or Mac.
+- OS Barrier: The portable version for Windows does not work on Linux or Mac.

-1. Hardware Wall: ComfyUI configured for CUDA (NVIDIA) does not work on a PC without an NVIDIA GPU.
+- Hardware Barrier: ComfyUI configured for CUDA (NVIDIA) does not work on PCs without NVIDIA GPUs.

-1. Environment Dependency Wall: Specific libraries such as xformers and FlashAttention strongly depend on drivers, hardware configuration, and paths, so they often do not work when taken to another PC.
+xformersandFlashAttentionstrongly depend on drivers, hardware configurations, and paths, so they often do not work when taken to another PC.

-Let's take it at the level of "It works if the basic hardware configuration and OS are the same".
+Let's just understand it at the level of "It works if the basic hardware configuration and OS are the same".